Novotney: Life and Death with a Pat of a Pocket

-I was sitting in a hospital bed on death’s doorstep when I told the three doctors and my wife and kids, I made the decision to quit doing what was killing me.
+I was sitting in a hospital bed on death’s doorstep when I told the three doctors and my wife and kids that I made the decision to quit doing what was killing me.

-But I was on death’s doorstep.
-A casual habit from college evolved into a two-pack-a-day habit, and once the pandemic pushed me into a more-than-ever sedentary lifestyle while watching the world go by, those “nails in my coffin” were adding up.
+I was on death’s doorstep.
+A casual habit from college evolved into a two-pack-a-day tragedy, and once the pandemic pushed me into a more-than-ever sedentary lifestyle while watching the world go by, those “nails in my coffin” were adding up.

 But the “pocket pat” is the real story to tell.